BugSplat-Git/bugsplat-mcp/README.md

 Remove the link between a BugSplat issue and a connected defect tracking system.
 The defect in the defect tracking system will not be deleted, but the link will be removed.
 - `stackKeyId`: The Stack Key ID you'd like to remove the defect from

+### get-docs-urls
+Get all documentation URLs from BugSplat docs sitemap with .md extensions.
+Returns an array of URLs that can be used to fetch documentation content.

 Each tool will automatically use the credentials provided in your `.env` file or the environment variables configured for the MCP server.

 ## Developing 👨‍💻